formlio/forml/docs/concept.rst

                 .where(student.score < 2) \
                 .orderby(student.level, student.score)

-    Full guide and the DSL references can be found in the :doc:`dsl/index` sections.
+    Full guide and the DSL references can be found in the :doc:`dsl` sections.

 .. _concept-workflow: